Caitlin Gilchrist-Millar - Student Profile

 Current research project

-The Atmospheric Response to Oscillations Within Solar Magnetic Pores
+The Atmospheric Response to MHD Waves within Solar Active Regions

-I started my PhD at the Astrophysics Research Centre in September 2018 after graduating with an MSci in Physics with Astrophysics, first class honours.
-During my degree, I also completed an internship at the University of Oslo on the SolarALMA project.
+I started my PhD at the Astrophysics Research Centre in September 2018 after graduating with an MSci in Physics with Astrophysics.
+Although my Masters project concerned supernovae, during my undergraduate degree I also undertook an internship at the University of Oslo on the SolarALMA project.
 This sparked my interest in Solar Physics and led to me applying for my current PhD position.
 My PhD has given me the opportunity to attend conferences in Munich, Germany and Boulder, Colorado as well as publish my work and present my research to an international audience.

 - MHD waves